FKfarell17108/fsh-typescript/README.md

 # FSH (FK Shell) v1.0.0

-> A custom Unix shell built from scratch in TypeScript, designed for a modern and interactive terminal experience.
+> A custom Unix shell built from scratch using TypeScript, designed to offer a unique terminal experience.

 ![fsh](terminal.png)